Luisa Peters

-Luisa Fatiaki Taitapu Peters (born 27 June 1993) is a weightlifter from the Cook Islands, who competes in the +75 kg weight division.
+Luisa Fatiaki Taitapu Peters (born 27 June 1993) is a police officer and retired weightlifter from the Cook Islands, who competes in the +75 kg weight division.
 She participated in two Olympics (2012, 2016) and three Commonwealth Games (2010, 2014, 2018) with the best result of fifth place in 2018.
 She won a bronze medal at the 2015 Pacific Games.

 Peters took up weightlifting aged 16.
 In 2016, she was elected on a four-year term as a vice president of the Oceania Weightlifting Federation, becoming its first female official.

+In 2025, she was elected as the Cook Islands Sports and National Olympic Committee’s first female president.